Testing the Predictions of Surprisal Theory in 11 Languages: Surprisal--RT Linking Function

 Although the GAM fits in Figure \ref{fig:gam-surp} are \textit{visually} linear, we would like to test the question of linearity with a more rigorous method.
 To do so, we compare the \dll of the linear and non-linear GAMs described above. \dll is calculated by comparing each model to a shared baseline that includes only tensor product terms for frequency and length.
 The idea is that if the underlying relationship between surprisal and reading time is non-linear, then the non-linear GAMs should be able to achieve higher \dll, whereas if the underlying relationship is linear then the non-linear GAMs would not have an advantage.
 Thus, a consistently null result across languages suggests that the relationship is linear.

 The results of this comparison can be seen in Figure \ref{fig:linearity-comp}.
-Here, \dll is slightly different for linear models than in Section \ref{sec:surp-result}, as we fit these models with tensor product terms for context invariant predictors.
+Here, \dll is slightly different for linear models than in Section \ref{sec:surp-result}, as we fit these models with tensor product terms for baseline predictors.
 Visually, there is no consistent difference between linear and non-linear models across languages.
-We test this with a permutation test between the \dll of the linear and non-linear model, under the null hypothesis that the observed \dll values come from the same distribution and the alternative that they come from different distributions.
-The test does not support the alternative hypothesis for an $\alpha=0.05$ for any of the models or languages.
-Together with the visualizations presented above, these results support a linear linking function between surprisal and reading times.
+We test the difference in \dll statistically with permutation tests, as described in Section \ref{sec:regression_models}.
+Our tests do not support the alternative hypothesis for an $\alpha=0.05$ for any of the models or languages.
+Together with the visualizations presented above, these results support a linear linking function between surprisal and reading times.\looseness=-1